-If your Student Finance payment is late or other money is temporarily delayed, and you will have no money for a period of time, you can apply for a short term loan from the University to help pay your living costs until your money arrives.
+If your Student Finance payment is late or other money is temporarily delayed, and you will have no money for a period of time, you can apply for an interest free short term loan from the University to help pay your living costs until your money arrives.
 This loan can take a few days to arrange.
 For more information please see the Student Finance Delayed webpage.
 To apply, email the Bursaries Grants and Scholarships Office (email@example.com).

 You need to pay the loan back as soon as you are able to.
 This will normally be once your delayed funds have arrived, or you have received other money you normally rely on such as money from part time work or family.
 You cannot usually be considered for another loan or an award from University hardships funds until you have paid back the money you owe.